Easy Remedies for Gas in Babies: A Simple Guide for Moms

 2. Ajwain Water for Tummy Trouble

-Ajwain (carom seeds) is a common kitchen ingredient that’s great for digestion.
+Ajwain (carom seeds) is a common kitchen ingredient that’s great for digestion and an excellent option among infant colic home remedies.
 Here’s how you can use it:

 -